Destaq/destaq.github.io/_pages/portfolio.md

 Likewise, you can view all repositories of mine (including ones not mentioned here) on [my GitHub page](https://github.com/Destaq?tab=repositories).

+For a briefer overview, a one-page resume summarizing my computer science accomplishments, skills, and awards can be downloaded [here][1].

 ## Hackathons Wins
 ### Develop to Disrupt
 I won 'Best Solo Hack' for the first hackathon I participated in, a 48-hour online one with nearly a hundred submissions.
 The theme was disrupting an industry, and my submission, a language learning tool named SurgeLingo that leveraged natural language processing and PostgreSQL databases to provide learners with personalized sentences, effectivel did this with the foreign language learning industry.